patrickfrey/mewa/doc/faq.md

 This way all forms of a call can be treated uniformly on application.

 The implementation of callables has some issues around scope and visibility.
 There are two scopes involved the visibility of the function for callers and the scope of the code block of the callable.
-Therefore I have to do some declaration of the current scope manually at some place.
+Therefore I have to do some declaration of the current scope manually at someplace.
 A callable declaration declares the parameters similarly to variables in the scope of its body.
 But the parameters are also used as part of the function declaration in the outer scope.

 Furthermore, we have to do traverse the declaration and the implementation in two different passes.
-The function is declared in one pass, the body is traversed and the code generated in another pass.
+The function is declared in one pass, the body is traversed and the code is generated in another pass.
 This makes the function known before its body is traversed.
 Recursion becomes possible.

 See the function ```typesystem.callablebody``` in ```typesystem.lua``` of the example **language1**.
 See also [How to implement multipass AST traversal](#multipassTraversal).